heitoranjos15/madden_draft_board/madden_draft/tasks.md

     - [x] Binding creation
 - [x] Review Project: views, components, keybinding and commands are confused
   - [x] Re think about the project, maybe some module has to change their names, modules taking a lot of responsibility
+- [x] Tab changes in a global key (probabily n and N key)
+- [x] Centralize pages, tabs names and form keys
+- [x] Instead of atoms for pages and tabs, modules as with default functions (render, fields, tabs) this will erase every case to switch tabs
+- [x] Re-organize modules and names

 ## Columns size